EaterOA/fortunebot/README.md

 # Dependencies #

-The bot is tested with Python 2.7.
-Some effort was done to make it future-proof for Python 3, but it probably doesn't work right out of the box.
+The bot is tested with Python 2.7 and 3.4 on a Debian-based system.